bradallenfisher/dmd-course-materials/topics/character.md

 **Characterization types in fiction:**

 1. Main character
+  - The story typically follows this character most closely.
+They
+2. Protagonist character
+3. Antagonist character
-2. Supporting character
+3. Supporting character
 3. Dynamic character
+  - This character shows change over time
 4. Static character
+  - This character does not show much or any change by the end of the story
+  - Anti-hero character
 5. Round character
 6. Flat character
 7. Stock character
-8. Protagonist character
-9. Antagonist character
-10. Anti-hero character

 11. Foil character
 12. Symbolic character